 Like most body image issues, Appearance Angst can have devastating consequences if taken to extremes.
 It can lead to unhealthy habits like overexercising, undereating, excessive surgical intervention, or experimenting with dangerous (and often ineffective) means of changing one's appearance.
 It can also lead to legitimate and severe psychological issues, including depression, anxiety, body dysmorphic disorder, eating disorders, and more.
 Just because something is common doesn't mean it can't become serious.

 - A-Cup Angst: Anguish over one's bust being too small.

-- Baby Don't Got Back: Embarrassment over a small butt.
+- Baby Don't Got Back: Being blue over ones small butt.

 - Baldness Angst: Bother over balding or being bald.

 - Big Prick, Big Problems: Being bugged by a big bulge.